 There are, of course, a few coarse-sand patches for relaxing out of water.
 But, it is the incredible coral reef and abundant aquatic wildlife that puts this place on the map.

-Kahalu’u Beach Park provides all facilities including showers, restrooms, lifeguard, and an information area, as well as ample covered space with picnic tables if you prefer to stay out of the sun.
+Kahalu’u Beach Park provides all facilities, including showers, restrooms, lifeguards, and an information area.
+It also has ample covered space with picnic tables if you prefer to stay out of the sun.

 Keiki translates to “child” in Hawaiian, so it should come as no surprise that Keiki Beach is one of the best beaches on Big Island for families with small children.